ritiksahni/tell-js/README.md

 ## Configuration

-To use `tell.js`, you need to provide two pieces of information:
+To use `tell-js`, you need to provide two pieces of information:

 1. Telegram Bot Token
 2. Chat ID